Intermap Technologies: A Case Study In Value Investing

 Vertex was left with two alternatives; allow Intermap to file for bankruptcy or proactively provide the debt relief itself.
 As the primary lender to Intermap, Vertex would be cutting off the nose to spite the face if it allowed Intermap to file bankruptcy.
 It wasn't going to happen.

-With the royalty waiver, Vertex showed its hand and after a year of criticizing the company, I found a value proposition through the relationship between Vertex and Intermap I could embrace.
+With the royalty waiver, Vertex showed its hand, and after a year of criticizing the company, I found a value proposition through the relationship between Vertex and Intermap I could embrace.

 When Value Is Validated

-The small hint of hidden value that was suggested when Vertex provided short term relief of the royalty was validated on December 21st when Intermap announced a debt restructuring and equity rights offering.
+The small hint of hidden value that was suggested when Vertex provided short-term relief of the royalty was validated on December 21st when Intermap announced a debt restructuring and equity rights offering.
 The announcement consisted of the following:

 - $6 million rights offering to existing shareholders.